-Arjun Rampal Shares A Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!
+Arjun Rampal Shares Cute Glimpse Of His Baby Boy & It Will Melt Your Hearts!

 Arjun Rampal and his girlfriend Gabriella Demetriades were blessed with a baby boy on July 18, 2019.
 While the new parents are yet to select a name for the tiny tot, Arjun recently took to his social media page to share a sweet glimpse of his baby boy.